Teen badly hurt after dirt bike collides with dump truck in Judique | CBC News

 Teen badly hurt after dirt bike collides with dump truck in Judique

-A 15-year-old was transported to a Halifax hospital in Halifax by helicopter.
+A 15-year-old was transported to a Halifax hospital after being struck by a dump truck on Highway 19 in Cape Breton.

 Youth taken to Halifax hospital after accident on Highway 19

-A 15-year-old suffered serious injuries after being struck by a dump truck on Highway 19 in Cape Breton, N.S.
+A 15-year-old who was riding a dirt bike was seriously injured Tuesday after being struck by a dump truck on Highway 19 in Cape Breton.

-Polic investigators from the Inverness County detachment say the dump truck had been travelling south on the highway, when the teen entered the road on a dirt bike from a nearby trail.
+RCMP said the dump truck had been travelling south on the highway when the teen entered the road on a dirt bike from a nearby trail.

-The youth was thrown off the bike when the two vehicles collided and later transported to a Halifax hospital by helicopter.
+The youth was thrown off the bike and later transported to a Halifax hospital by helicopter.
 The driver of the dump truck was not injured.

 MORE TOP STORIES